Skip to main content

 Mental model to remember

-Just use a bank transaction to remember the concepts of ACID.
+Think of a bank transaction to recall ACID.